 When it comes to browsing security, Microsoft comes up with the best security solutions for the users of Windows RT, Windows 8 and Internet Explorer.
 There are many online threats to the PC and even after we take the utmost care to protect it, your PC could give in to these threats and malware.

 How to Stay Safe Online

 While keeping your operating system updated and installing good security software is important, there are also some other basic precautions you can take to stay safe online and protect your PC.
-Here are a few tips These tips consist of keeping your Windows PC up-to-date, defending against infections and adding security info to your Microsoft Account.
+Here are a few online safety tips.
+These tips consist of keeping your Windows PC up-to-date, defending against infections and adding security info to your Microsoft Account.

 Secure your Microsoft Account

 The Microsoft Account lets users sign in to websites that support this service using a single set of credentials.
 Users’ credentials are not checked by Microsoft Account-enabled websites, but by a Microsoft Account authentication server.
 This account helps you connect with your friends, preferences, websites, and setting.
 You can protect it by adding some security information to it.
 This security information comes handy when your account is hacked or simply if you have forgotten your password.
 Your security information is verified by Microsoft, and you can go back into your account, without losing any of the stuff you have associated with it.